timschill/azure-webapp-streamlit/README.md

 # Azure WebApp Streamlit

-A simple bootstrap setup for getting up and running with streamlit as a webap in Azure
+A simple bootstrap setup for getting up and running with streamlit as a webap in Azure.

 ### Dockerfiles